How Much Is a Yard of Mulch?

 - Choose dyed mulch.
 While redwood mulch adds a lovely reddish hue, it runs from $60 to $75 per cubic yard.
 Red dyed mulch creates a similar look at just $35 per cubic yard.

-Questions to Ask Your Mulch Supplier
+Questions to Ask About Mulch Delivery and Installation

 Adding mulch around the base of plants and trees is a common practice that offers many benefits, including water conservation and weed reduction.
 Still, those who are new to the idea of tackling mulching projects likely have some questions.